tkr22777/exp_mono/mono/README.md

 # Python Experiment with LangChain

-Text processing system with LangChain-based decision making, CLI and web interfaces.
+Text processing system with LangChain-based decision making and web interface.

 ## Requirements